-Pursuant to a custody agreement between the Trust and the Fund, U.S. Bank, N.A., an affiliate of Fund Services, serves as the custodian of the Fund's assets (the "Custodian").
-For its services, the Custodian receives a monthly fee based on a percentage of the Fund's assets, in addition to certain transaction-based fees, and is reimbursed for out-of-pocket expenses.
+Pursuant to a custody agreement between the Trust and the Funds, U.S. Bank N.A., an affiliate of Fund Services, serves as the custodian of the Funds' assets (the "Custodian").
+For its services, the Custodian receives a monthly fee based on a percentage of the Funds' assets, in addition to certain transaction-based fees, and is reimbursed for out-of-pocket expenses.
 The Custodian's address is 1555 North RiverCenter Drive, Suite 302, Milwaukee, Wisconsin, 53212.
-The Custodian holds the securities in the Fund's portfolio and other assets for safekeeping.
-The Custodian does not participate in decisions relating to the purchase and sale of securities by the Fund.
-U.S. Bank and its affiliates may participate in revenue sharing arrangements with service providers of mutual funds in which the Fund may invest.
+The Custodian holds the securities in the Funds' portfolios and other assets for safekeeping.
+The Custodian does not participate in decisions relating to the purchase and sale of securities by the Funds.
+U.S. Bank and its affiliates may participate in revenue sharing arrangements with service providers of mutual funds in which the Funds may invest.
 The Custodian also serves as custodian for the Subsidiary pursuant to a separate agreement.